 - Ascent: Stay on marked route (i.e, no routefinding, strategizing, etc.).
 Skin up on removable climbing skins on skis (160cm min length men, 150cm women) with full metal edges and alpine touring bindings that free the heel for the ascent yet lock the heel for the descent.
-Exception: telemark and splitboard are allowed for the Shorter Recreational Course.
-Prohibited (no exceptions): Dynafit Expedition and other AT bindings lacking lateral release, SNS/NNN "bar" bindings, mountaineering/climbing boots, leather telemark boots, nordic ski boots, snowshoes.
+Exception: telemark & splitboard allowed in Shorter Recreational Course.
+Prohibited (no exceptions): Dynafit Expedition and other AT bindings w/o lateral release, SNS/NNN "bar" bindings, mountaineering/climbing boots, leather telemark boots, nordic ski boots, snowshoes.

 - Right of Way: Public - not you - has right of way.
-Yield to public traffic and be aware of skiers around you, especially at transitions and traverses.
+Yield to public traffic and be aware of skiers around you, especially at transitions & traverses.

-- Self-Supported Race with No Gear Caching/Ditching: Finish with all gear you started, e.g., caching food/water at transitions is clever yet is cheating.
-Ditto for ditching gear for post-race retrieval.
+- Self-Supported Race with No Gear Caching/Ditching: Finish with all gear you started, e.g., cached food/water at transitions is clever yet is cheating.
+Ditto for ditched gear for post-race retrieval.
 (But no need for avy rescue gear.)

-- No outside assistance, e.g., no food or water, no help w/ skins, etc. Exception = can replace broken ski(s) or pole(s).
-And can ask questions/advice of anyone.
+- No outside assistance, e.g., no food or water, no help w/ skins, etc. Exception: can replace broken ski(s) or pole(s).
+And can ask q's/advice of anyone.

 - Bootpack: Lash skis securely to pack (i.e., no holding onto skis w/ hands).
-Exception: Pack not required for Shorter Recreational Course without bootpack if your clothing can hold your skins, food, water, etc. Prohibited (no exceptions): mountaineering "sharps" e.g., ice axe, self-arrest ski pole grip, boot crampons, ski crampons.
+Exception: pack not required for Shorter Recreational Course w/o bootpack if clothing can hold skins, food, water, etc. Prohibited (no exceptions): mountaineering "sharps" e.g., ice axe, self-arrest ski pole grip, crampons (boot or ski).